faastjs/faast.js/docs/01-introduction.md

 ## Logs

-Logs are not downloaded by default; they are preserved in the cloud provider's logging service (e.g. Cloudwatch Logs for AWS Stackdriver Logs for GCP, and a local temporary directory for local mode).
+Logs are not downloaded by default; they are preserved in the cloud provider's logging service (e.g. Cloudwatch Logs for AWS and a local temporary directory for local mode).
 Access logs via the `logUrl` method:

 ```typescript
 console.log(`Log URL: ${faastModule.logUrl()}`);